 - She may resent me for burdening her when she is already full.

-- She may avoid chatting to me in the future if this becomes a regular pattern.
+- She may avoid chatting with me in the future if this becomes a regular pattern.

 This means you also need to recognize when you can’t take on someone else’s drama.
 Be open and honest.
 You need to erect boundaries to protect your emotional threshold.